 The University's ambitious estates strategy has continued into the new millennium.
-Campus additions include the £80 million refurbishment programme for laboratories in the medical, biological and physical sciences.
+Campus additions include the multi-million refurbishment programme for laboratories in the medical, biological and physical sciences.
 Other developments include:

-- Custom-built University Health Centre. - The Sheffield Bioincubator. - Multidisciplinary Informatics Collaboratory for the Social Sciences. - The inauguration of the £20 million North Campus (housing the Kroto Research Institute and the Nanoscience and Technology Centre). - A £20 million refurbishment of the Students' Union and former University House. - Construction of The Diamond, an £81 million new building at the heart of the campus, which contributes £20.6 million to Sheffield's economy each year. - A £21 million development of the seven storey Pam Liversidge building, housing the Faculty of Engineering Graduate School. - A £3 million refurbishment of the Department of Journalism Studies on Mappin Street. - The refurbishment of the Crookesmoor Building, previously the location of the University's School of Law, to house the Management School (which moved from Mappin Street). - The construction of Information Commons, a £23 million library and study space building with 24 hour access. - A £160 million building programme with projects to redevelop residential accommodation on the Endcliffe and Ranmoor sites, completed in 2008 and 2009 respectively. - The award-winning Factory of the Future which forms the heart of the Advanced Manufacturing Research Centre (AMRC). - Three buildings for the Faculty of Arts and Humanities: The Jessop Building, The Soundhouse and Jessop West. - The refurbishment of the Grade II listed Arts Tower. - A new 561 space multi-storey car park and retail facility on the site of the existing Durham Road car park. - Implementation of the Campus Masterplan to develop the University Estate over the 10-15 years from 2015.
+- Custom-built University Health Centre. - The Sheffield Bioincubator, now called the Ella Armitage Building. - Multidisciplinary Informatics Collaboratory for the Social Sciences (known as ICOSS). - The inauguration of the North Campus (housing the Kroto Research Institute and the Nanoscience and Technology Centre). - A refurbishment of the Students' Union and former University House. - Construction of The Diamond, a striking learning and teaching building at the heart of the campus, which houses 19 laboratories for the Faculty of Engineering. - Development of the seven-storey Pam Liversidge building, housing the Faculty of Engineering Graduate School. - Refurbishment of the Department of Journalism Studies on Mappin Street. - The refurbishment of the Crookesmoor Building, previously the location of the University's School of Law, to house the Management School (which moved from Mappin Street). - The construction of Information Commons, a library and study space building with 24-hour access. - Redevelopment of residential accommodation on the Endcliffe and Ranmoor sites, completed in 2008 and 2009 respectively. - The award-winning Factory of the Future which forms the heart of the Advanced Manufacturing Research Centre (AMRC). - Three buildings for the Faculty of Arts and Humanities: The Jessop Building, The Soundhouse and Jessop West. - The refurbishment of the Grade II listed Arts Tower. - A new 561 space multi-storey car park and retail facility on the site of the existing Durham Road car park. - Transformation, in a joint project with Sheffield City Council, of the public space around Leavygreave Road, and Western Bank, creating a greener, safer space for pedestrians and cyclists. - Redevelopment of the Concourse area, with new seating, plants and trees.
+This area also includes a new cycle hub with safe cycle storage and showers, and public art. - The Engineering Heartspace, a quadruple height atrium between the Grade II listed Sir Frederick Mappin Building and the 1885 Central Wing, creating a dynamic social and research collaboration between the two oldest buildings in the University estate. - Building of a world-class Social Sciences facility to enhance the student experience and encourage interdisciplinary research started May 2019. - The creation of our four Flagship Research Institutes which bring together the University's key strengths to tackle the big issues facing humanity.
+Our four flagships are: energy, sustainable food, neuroscience, and healthy lifespan. - Expansion of the AMRC. - The University raised funds to establish a groundbreaking PET-MRI facility, bringing the future of medical imaging to Sheffield a vital investment in the health of people in this region, across the UK and beyond. - Further development of our sports centre at Norton to incorporate two new artificial pitches one for hockey and one for rugby/football, both with spectator seating and new changing facilities.

 The mile-long 'campus' now stretches almost unbroken from St George's Square into Crookesmoor, with student residences concentrated in suburbs to the west of the University.
-For the first fifty years of its existence the University's full-time student population did not rise above 2,000.
+For the first 50 years of its existence the University's full-time student population did not rise above 2,000.
 By 1980, however, it had reached 8,000 and in 2006 the number of full-time students had risen to 21,000.
-The total student population now tops 27,000 and includes students from all over the world.
+The total student population is now close to 30,000 and includes students from over 150 countries.